 - Students with active registration holds are not able to withdraw from a course or resign from the University until the hold has been removed by the appropriate office.

-- High school early admission/dual enrollment students are not eligible to withdraw through the electronic Banner Self-Service process and should contact their high school counselor or the director of Community Services and Outreach for more information.
+- High school early admission/dual enrollment students are not eligible to withdraw through the electronic Banner Self-Service process and should contact their high school counselor or the Coordinator of Dual Enrollment for more information.

 - Recipients of federal financial aid who officially withdraw from a course or resign from the University, or who unofficially withdraw/resign by discontinuing class attendance, may be subject to repayment of all or a portion of funds received.